🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Delta 8 THC edibles are restricted in Minnesota.

-In May 2022, the state placed a cap of 5 mg of total THC per serving or 50 mg of total THC per package of edibles.
+In May 2022, the state placed a cap of 5 mg of total THC per serving or 50 mg of total THC per package of edibles or food products.
 THC includes delta 9 THC as well as delta 8 THC derived from hemp.
 This took effect on July 1, 2022.

-However, it also clearly banned the use of other artificially-derived cannabinoids like THC-O and THC-P on edibles.
-Products must not contain these artificially-derived cannabinoids.
+However, it also clearly banned the use of other psychoactive cannabinoids synthesized from hemp derived CBD like THC-O and THC-P on edibles.
+Products must not contain these synthesized hemp-derived THC.

-As for other products derived from hemp, they are legal in Minnesota and under federal law, thanks to the 2018 Farm Bill.
-The bill legally separates hemp (less than 0.3% THC) and marijuana (more than 0.3% THC).
+As for other products derived from hemp plants, they are legal in Minnesota and at the federal level, thanks to the 2018 Farm Bill, which legalized hemp.
+Federal guidelines legally separate industrial hemp (less than 0.3% THC on a dry weight basis) and marijuana (more than 0.3% THC).
 This means that hemp and its derivatives can be freely traded, produced, and consumed as long as their THC levels do not exceed 0.3%.
 This includes cannabinoids such as CBD, CBG, and delta 8 THC.

 On March 30, 2023, Governor Tim Walz signed into law HF 100.
-Residents 21 years of age or older can now use marijuana for recreational purposes.
+Residents and consumers 21 years of age or older can now use marijuana for recreational purposes, and the new law took effect on August 1, 2023.
+They can now possess the following marijuana products:

 • 2 oz or less of weed in public